 Unique experiences and needs unite military-connected families.
 That’s why The Barry Robinson Center’s residential treatment program is completely focused on serving children and teens from military-connected families.
-The residential program helps families manage mental health diagnoses and co-occurring substance abuse issues.
+The residential program helps families manage mental health diagnoses.

 “After we became a TRICARE-approved provider in 2012, we began treating more military-connected kids,” said Rob McCartney, the Center’s CEO.
 “Over time, our clinicians and other staff members – many of whom have military experience – began to align our program structure to meet the unique needs of these kids and their families.
 As a result, we’ve become more intentional in fostering an environment that’s conducive to their success in treatment.”